pynbody/pynbody/docs/installation.rst

 Getting python
 --------------

-1) If you administer your own machine, start by downloading and installing the latest version of Python.
+**Option 1:** If you administer your own machine, start by downloading and installing the latest version of Python.
 We generally recommend downloading directly from the `Python website <http://www.python.org>`_.

+You can `pip` install directly into your central installation, although it's generally better to use a virtual environment (see below).

-2) If your don't administer your own machine, but there is a centrally-installed recent version of Python, your best option is to make your own virtual environment.
+**Option 2:** If your don't administer your own machine, but there is a centrally-installed recent version of Python, you can still make your own virtual environment.
 This is a way of creating a self-contained Python installation pointing back to the central one.
 This is done by typing

+.. code-block :: bash

-``python -m venv mypython``
+  $ python -m venv mypython

 where ``mypython`` is the name of the directory you want to create.
 Then you can activate the environment by typing

-``source mypython/bin/activate``
+.. code-block :: bash

+  $ source mypython/bin/activate

 You need to activate the environment every time you want to use it.
+For more information about virtual environments, see the `Python packaging documentation <https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments>`_.

-3) If you do not have administrative access to your machine, and the centrally-installed python is unsuitable (e.g. is too old), you may want to use a third-party installer such as `Anaconda
+**Option 3:** If you do not have administrative access to your machine, and the centrally-installed python is unsuitable (e.g. is too old), you may want to use a third-party installer such as `Anaconda
 <https://www.anaconda.com/download/>`_ which can install to a user folder.

-Once these steps are complete you can `pip install` pynbody as described above.
+Note that we do not ship binary distributions for the `conda` utility, but you can still install pynbody using `pip` into your conda environment.